 If a player does a Middle Drop in 201 Pool, the score is 50.

-A player should not make a Middle Drop in Best of 3.
+A player should not make a Middle Drop in Best of 2 and Best of 3.

 What is a Full Count?

 A Full Count is the maximum possible score for one Round.
 For all types of games in Ace2Three, the Full Count is 80.

 To make a successful show, a player must have at least 1 Pure Life and 1 Life with/without jokers as described below.

 A Life is a sequence of at least 3 cards of the same suit.
 To make a successful Show, a player must have at least 1 Pure Life (Straight sequence with no jokers).

 Once a player has 1 Pure Life, he can have a Life with joker(s).
 Examples of Life with joker(s) are as follows: